Frequently asked questions about iso2mesh

 , which is a build-in function in matlab, but not in octave.
 You have to install octave-image

 via apt-get or yum first.
 In example demo_vol2mesh_ex3.m, functions imclose and imfill are needed.
 These two functions can only be found in matlab's image processing toolbox.
 If you don't have this toolbox installed (of course, it is not free), you can simply pass this example.
 For octave, unfortunately, these functions do not exist yet, and hopefully someone can fill them in soon.

 4. iso2mesh failed when writing files to disk

 If you are working on a multi-user workstation, and multiple users were using iso2mesh, some temporary files may have a conflict in read/write permission under /tmp directory.
 If user A runs iso2mesh first, and user B will get this error, because iso2mesh fails to create the temporary files as it does not have the permissions to overwrite those files created by A. To solve this issue, please define your own temporary folder, or set your session id, you can find more info at Advanced

-5. When displaying a surface produced by iso2mesh, there are many holes, how to fix this?
+5. When displaying the surface produced by iso2mesh with OpenGL, there are lot of holes, how to fix this?

 The node orders in the output surface mesh are random, some are oriented clockwise, some are counter-clockwise.
 This will make OpenGL, or OpenGL based applications, render the surface with different materials.
 To correct this, you can simply call